|

 The route through Bolivia is ??? mile which should be around ???
 Google Map Link To Route In Bolivia - TBD Bolivia Border Crossing Fees

-I will be entering Bolivia at the Guaqui, Bolivia Controles integrados BOLIVIA -PERU border crossing.
+We will be entering Bolivia at the Guaqui, Bolivia Controles integrados BOLIVIA -PERU border crossing.

 Photo Of The Bolivia Border Crossing - Google Street View What you need at a minimum to cross into Chile.